Nov 30, 2023

 Revised Program | Fall 2017

-Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Elementary Provisional Certificate.
+Successful completion of this course of study, in the context of other program requirements, qualifies the student for recommendation for the Michigan Elementary Standard Certificate.
 The Michigan Test for Teacher Certification (MTTC) covering this certification is Elementary Certification test #103.
 The endorsement test for Reading (Elementary) is MTTC #005.

 Initial Teacher Preparation Program Admission